LinaKolevska/guilds_303121/README.md

 ### 2) Performing an extensive Exploratory Data Analysis: Broken Down in Parts
+#### Part I of Step 2:
-* 2.1) At this point, we have retrieved the basic information and distributions of our original dataset and decide to proceed with the cleaning and manipulation.
+* 2.1.1) At this point, we have retrieved the basic information and distributions of our original dataset and decide to proceed with the cleaning and manipulation.
 We determined it necessary to copy the *original_data* into a dataframe; we call it **”df”**.
 This is accomplished with the *.copy( )* built-in.
 Again, this is done for future comparison and analysis amongst intervals of data modifications.
-* 2.2) Previously identifying the target variable `Guild_Membership`, it is paramount that the status of this feature is not null for each examined Scholar.
+* 2.1.2) Previously identifying the target variable `Guild_Membership`, it is paramount that the status of this feature is not null for each examined Scholar.
 Thus, we remove the Scholars that have a missing membership status, allowing us to properly analyze and handle our task.
 To accomplish this we print the missing value count for each Scholar (each row), within the Guild Membership column.
 In the case that the value is missing, we drop it with a `.dropna(subset=[‘Guild_Membership’])`.
 To verify this removal, we print the summed Guild_membership missing values, post-removal.
 We began with **25,447** Scholars with zero Membership documentation, and prevailed with **0** undocumented Scholars.
-* 2.3) Focusing in on our target variable, we proceeded with delving into its distribution.
+* 2.1.3) Focusing in on our target variable, we proceeded with delving into its distribution.
 Utilizing a `.value_counts( )` built-in, we aggregated the total number of presences, per class.
 Our results:
   * `No_Guild`: 192,328
   * `Master_Guild`: 31,739
   * `Apprentice_Guild`: 4,166.
 * It is clear that the majority of our Scholars (75.8% to be precise) have not yet managed to enter a Guild, consequently imbalancing our data greatly.
 We visualize this distribution with a `.countplot(data=df, x=’Guild_Membership’)` built-in
 <img width="599" alt="Screenshot 2024-12-02 at 15 15 48" src="https://github.com/user-attachments/assets/b7253b96-1547-40c6-b5ec-2ffa0b8a8047">

-* 2.4) Working over two types of Scholar Feature, categorical and numerical, we separate the two for individual analysis.
+* 2.1.4) Working over two types of Scholar Feature, categorical and numerical, we separate the two for individual analysis.
 We create two respective variables for these column types and use a `.select_types(include=[‘object’, ‘bool’])` and a `.select_types(include=[‘float64’, ‘int64’])` built-in.
 We initialize lists for the discrete and continuous numerical values, further splitting one of the data types into categories.
 By establishing a for loop for each numerical column, we count unique values with a `.nunique( )` built-in.
 We assume that if the value type within each column is an integer or has less than 20 unique values, they can be categorized as *discrete* and added to the respective list, while all other cases are continuous values and are consequently added to the continuous list.
 These 4 data types: categorical, numerical, discrete, and continuous data are separated into dataframes, obviously numerical data having an overlap amongst the numerical category dataframes (continuous and discrete).
 By doing this we list the data type categories and display the characteristics of each feature.
 We retrieve the following:
   * `Categorical Columns:` 'Healer_consultation_Presence', 'Elixir_veggies_consumption_Presence', 'Bolt_of_doom_Presence', 'High_willingness_Presence', 'Defense_spell_difficulty_Presence', 'Doc_availability_challenge_Presence', 'Dexterity_check_Presence', 'Fruits_of_eden_consumption_Presence', 'Knight_physical_training_Presence', 'Royal_family_pressure_Presence', 'Guild_Membership', 'Heavy_elixir_consumption_Presence', 'Stigmata_of_the_cursed_Presence', 'Dragon_status_Presence'
   * `Numerical Columns:` 'Fae_Dust_Reserve', 'Physical_Stamina', 'Mystical_Index', 'Mystic_Energy_Level', 'Age_of_Wisdom', 'Mental_Wizardry', 'Potion_Power_Level', 'Gold_Pouches_Per_Year', 'Wizardry_Skill', 'Spell_Mastering_Days', 'Level_of_Academic_Wisdom', 'General_Health_Condition', 'Dragon_Sight_Sharpness', 'Enchanted_Coin_Count', 'Celestial_Alignment', 'Knightly_Valor', 'Rune_Power', 'Age_of_Wisdom', 'Gold_Pouches_Per_Year', 'Level_of_Academic_Wisdom', 'General_Health_Condition', 'Dragon_Sight_Sharpness', 'Knightly_Valor'
   * `Discrete Columns:` 'Age_of_Wisdom', 'Gold_Pouches_Per_Year', 'Level_of_Academic_Wisdom', 'General_Health_Condition', 'Dragon_Sight_Sharpness', 'Knightly_Valor'
   * `Continuous Columns:` ‘Fae_Dust_Reserve', 'Physical_Stamina', 'Mystical_Index', 'Mystic_Energy_Level', 'Mental_Wizardry', 'Potion_Power_Level', 'Wizardry_Skill', 'Spell_Mastering_Days', 'Enchanted_Coin_Count', 'Celestial_Alignment', 'Rune_Power'

-* 2.2)
+#### Part II of Step 2:
-* 2.3)
+* 2.2.1)
-* 2.4)
+* 2.2.2)

 ### 3) Model Preparation

 ### 4) Training and Testing Models